kellyannmcnamara01/bolier-wp/README.md

 - After the closing div of every `row` insure you add a div with the class `clear-float`
 - The grid scss file is already set up to work so do not edit it unless necessary
 - Duplicate the mixins, typography and variables from /src/styles/globals to src/ie-styles/globals
-- Make the apportiate adjustments within the correct scss files/folders
+- Make the appropriate adjustments within the correct scss files/folders

 ---